 When a blind pedestrian has entered the roadway in a location that is regulated by a traffic control device, and the pedestrian is carrying a white cane or accompanied by a dog guide, the driver must stop and remain stopped until the pedestrian clears the roadway.
-ORS 811.035(1)(b).
-The latter provision applies notwithstanding any other provisions of the Vehicle Code.
-Id.
-Therefore, the driver in such a situation must wait for the blind pedestrian to exit the roadway even if, for example, the driver is facing a green light that otherwise would indicate the driver may proceed through an intersection.
+46 The latter provision applies notwithstanding any other provisions of the Vehicle Code.
+47 Therefore, the driver in such a situation must wait for the blind pedestrian to exit the roadway even if, for